nimi-sha1910/Dynamic-image-slider-/README.md

 Project Structure

-*index.html – Structure of the webpage
+index.html – Structure of the webpage,
-*style.css – Styling and layout
+style.css – Styling and layout,
-*script.js – JavaScript logic for the slider
+script.js – JavaScript logic for the slider

 Purpose of the Project